danyx23/danyx23.github.io/_posts/2016-02-12-signals-and-effects-in-elm.md

             Debug.crash "This should never happen."

     -- set up a signal of new models that foldp-s over -- the actions signal.
-This is the central piece.
+This is the central piece -- that makes the elm architecture work the way it does.
-    -- The update function will process one Action and -- the old Model state to the new model State, the -- Signal that triggers it all is the Mailboxes Signal -- we set up at the top model : Signal model
+    -- The update function will process one Action and -- the old Model state to the new model State, the -- Signal that triggers it all is the Mailbox' Signal -- we set up at the top model : Signal model
     model =
       Signal.foldp update config.model actions.signal
   in
-    -- Finally, map over with the view function.
-This -- turns the Signal of models into a Signal of Htmls -- that can be rendered
+    -- Finally, map over it with the view function.
+This -- turns the Signal of Models into a Signal of Htmls -- that can be rendered
-    Signal Html
     Signal.map (config.view address) model
 ```